Part A: Moduli spaces and automorphic forms

 Available positions are listed here.

 This project studies two classes of geodesic cycles in orthogonal Shimura varieties, special cycles and Kobayashi geodesics.
 For special cycles we intend to construct extensions to toroidal compactifications that are compatible with rational relations.
 We shall also prove injectivity results for the geometric theta correspondence of Kudla–Millson.
 This has applications to the subproject investigating the cones generated by the classes of special cycles.
-A complementary project uses derivatives of theta functions to construct new examples of Kobayashi geodesics.
+Complementarily, we use derivatives of theta functions to construct new examples of Kobayashi geodesics.
+A new subproject investigates refined distribution statements for intersections of special cycles, based on the properties of the theta lift of Maass forms to genus two and higher.

-The main goal of our project is to study the effective positivity of line bundles on varieties with special topology.
-The main focus will lie on non-vanishing and global generation of line bundles, following the conjectures of Kawamata and Fujita.
-We will start investigating special cases such as ball quotients and varieties with finite morphisms to abelian varieties.
+The main goal of our project is to study the effective positivity of line bundles on varieties with special topology, namely K(π,1) spaces.
+The main focus will lie on global generation of line bundles, following the conjectures of Fujita.
+We will investigate special cases such as ball quotients and varieties with finite morphisms to abelian varieties.
 We will search for useful half-uniformizations, motivated by recent work on the Shafarevich conjecture and the situation for abelian varieties and smooth curves.

 The main objective is to deepen our understanding of anabelian phenomena in higher dimension; in particular, to find more anabelian varieties over absolute finitely generated fields of characteristic zero and to obtain first results in positive characteristics.
-Moreover, we plan to investigate the motivic character of the étale homotopy type, i.e., the question to what extent the 𝔸1-homotopy type of a variety over an absolutely finitely generated fields is determined by its étale homotopy type.
+We will in particular investigate relative good Artin neighbourhoods over an arbitrary base.
+The étale homotopy type should be made more accessible for anabelian geometry by making available the benefits of its interpretation as a profinite anima.

 This project studies Galois sections for hyperbolic curves over number fields with p-adic methods.
-We will study profinite/pro-p analogs of Selmer varieties to better understand non-abelian first cohomology sets.
-We will adapt the results of Lawrence–Venkatesh for p-adic period maps to the case of Selmer sections, aiming at finiteness results for the local components that can occur in Selmer sections.
-We will also develop the modularity method for Galois sections and apply it to the Fermat curve.
+We so far adapted the p-adic period map of Lawrence–Venkatesh to the case of Selmer sections, and we will continue to use this tool aiming for uniformity of bounds for the local components that can occur in Selmer sections.
+Arboreal Galois representations will be studied as combinatorial analogues of the linear Galois representations attached to Galois sections arising form local systems on the curve.
+In a third part of the project, we will further develop the modularity method for Galois sections and apply it to the Fermat curve.

 D. van Straten (Mainz)